-A Jewish Perspective on Miscarriage and Stillbirth
+A Jewish Perspective On Stillbirth

 By hashgacha pratis (Divine Providence) the deadline for this article was around the time of the anniversary of my own miscarriage three years ago.
 I planned it and wrote and rewrote the article in my head, revising it for months.
-As the deadline loomed near, I found that I couldn’t write; there was a barrier: the emotions buried under the surface that I didn’t want to release and feel.
-I waited until the time of year passed that marked the anniversaries of the dates I found out the pregnancy wasn’t viable, the date the bleeding started, the date the labor began and I delivered my empty egg sac, the date the after-“birth” contractions ended.
-It wasn’t until after that time had passed that I finally felt ready to unearth the words I had long ago written to assuage my own feelings along with the pain of others’ deep emotional wounds.
+As the deadline loomed near, I found that I couldn't write; there was a barrier: the emotions buried under the surface that I didn't want to release and feel.
+I waited until the time of year passed that marked the anniversaries of the dates I found out the pregnancy wasn't viable, the date the bleeding started, the date the labor began and I delivered my empty egg sac, the date the after-birth contractions ended.
+It wasn't until after that time had passed that I finally felt ready to unearth the words I had long ago written to assuage my own feelings along with the pain of others deep emotional wounds.

 Healing is an ongoing process.
 Even when we feel we are finished with our mourning and our acceptance, there can still be times when we revisit the deep pains of our loss.
 Indeed, one of my friends, who has also experienced miscarriage, said that she was told that women have "wells of tears" and sometimes they overflow and that they need to do so.
 I can certainly attest to that!